Russell T Davies: Recognition

 Under his tenure, Doctor Who won five consecutive National Television Awards between 2005 and 2010.
-He has also been nominated for three Hugo Awards, all in the category of "Best Dramatic Presentation, Short Form": in 2007, the story comprising "Army of Ghosts" and "Doomsday" was defeated by Steven Moffat's "The Girl in the Fireplace"; in 2009, the episode "Turn Left" was defeated by Joss Whedon's Dr. Horrible's Sing-Along Blog; and in 2010, all three of his scripts which were eligible for the award, "The Next Doctor", the Davies–Roberts collaboration "Planet of the Dead", and the Davies–Ford collaboration "The Waters of Mars", were nominated: the award was won by "The Waters of Mars" and the other episodes took second and third place.
-His last nominations for working on the Doctor Who franchise came in 2010, when the first episode of Torchwood: Children of Earth was nominated for a BAFTA Cymru Award for Best Screenwriter, and in 2011 when The Sarah Jane Adventures was nominated by BAFTA for the Best Children's Drama award.
+Davies has also been nominated for five Hugo Awards for his Doctor Who scripts in 2007, 2009, 2010, 2024, and 2025, all in the category of "Best Dramatic Presentation, Short Form": in 2007, the story comprising "Army of Ghosts" and "Doomsday" was defeated by Steven Moffat's "The Girl in the Fireplace"; in 2009, the episode "Turn Left" was defeated by Joss Whedon's Dr. Horrible's Sing-Along Blog; and in 2010, all three of his scripts which were eligible for the award, "The Next Doctor", the Davies–Roberts collaboration "Planet of the Dead", and the Davies–Ford collaboration "The Waters of Mars", were nominated: the award was won by "The Waters of Mars" and the other episodes took second and third place.
+In 2024, his episodes "The Giggle" and "Wild Blue Yonder" lost to The Last of Us episode "Long, Long Time", directed by Peter Hoar, a director of It's a Sin, Nolly, and Doctor Who series 15 for Davies, and a prior nominee for the same award for series 6's "A Good Man Goes to War".
+Davies's episodes "73 Yards" and "Dot and Bubble" were nominated for the award in 2025.

+The first episode of Torchwood: Children of Earth was nominated for a BAFTA Cymru Award for Best Screenwriter in 2010, and in 2011 The Sarah Jane Adventures was nominated by BAFTA for the Best Children's Drama award.